 What is wrong with such a disdain for identifying the enemy as a preliminary step to doing battle?
 Plenty, as you probably already realize if you're consulting the following lists of the worst and best (that is, beneficial) weeds.
 The most basic objection is that it helps to know something about what it is that you are fighting.
 Proper weed identification can be the gateway to knowledge that has been compiled over the years regarding a particular plant.

 Yes, as superficial as a mere name may seem, without it, you are barring yourself from all kinds of helpful tips and warnings.
-The purpose of this guide is not only to help you identify common lawn and garden weeds through photos but also to introduce you to some of those helpful control tips--and a few warnings, too.
+The purpose of this guide is not only to help you identify common lawn and garden weeds through photos but also to introduce you to some of those helpful control tips.